Conversion functions¶

 ST_GEOMETRYFROMWKT

 Conversion functions with a TRY_ prefix are special versions of their respective conversion functions.
-These functions return a NULL value instead of raising an error when the conversion can not be performed:
+These functions return a NULL value instead of raising an error when the conversion cannot be performed:

-Note that these functions only support string expressions (i.e. VARCHAR or CHAR data type) as input.
+These functions only support string expressions (i.e. VARCHAR or CHAR data type) as input.

 Important